Bjack795/WemosD32pro_LCD_Typewriter/README.md

 ### WebServer Rights

 All the WebServer functions rights belong to G6EJD (https://github.com/G6EJD), a genius to whom goes my gratitude for the help given to this project.
+The functions are an implementation of this library https://github.com/Pedroalbuquerque/ESP32WebServer.
 ## Still a prototype
 This is the actual aspect of the project.